Import case details - public listing

 |End use:||Post-entry quarantine|

-The information here covers DAFF quarantine requirements only and is current on the date of transmission but may change without notice.
+The information here covers Department of Agriculture quarantine requirements only and is current on the date of transmission but may change without notice.

 respect to that information.
 Importers must satisfy quarantine concerns and comply with quarantine conditions applicable at the time of entry.

-The Commonwealth through DAFF is not liable for any costs arising from or associated with decisions of importers to import based on conditions
+The Commonwealth through Department of Agriculture is not liable for any costs arising from or associated with decisions of importers to import based on conditions

 presented here which are not current at the time of importation.
 It is the importer’s responsibility to verify the accuracy and completeness of the